Luigi Riccio: More murders

 When Riccio was finally released for the expiration period prior to the trial, he went on a murderous mission of catching up on unfinished vendettas.
-He started by killing a man who had slapped him, Then he shot three NF members in San Giorgio a Cremano.
+He started by killing a man who had slapped him.
+Then he shot three NF members in San Giorgio a Cremano.
 Finally, he killed two men who were guilty of having robbed a gambling house protected by the NCO.
 Riccio vividly remembered this last episode because the corpses had been buried 50 yards away from his house, but after a while he became anxious and decided to move them to the cemetery of a nearby village.
 He also precisely remembered the burial ground because Salvatore Imperatrice used to go now and then to urinate on the spot.
-This act was called "alla faccia loro" (on their face) and by doing so, he was offending their honor.
+This act was called "alla faccia loro" (on their face), and by doing so, he was offending their honour.
 In Riccio's recollection of events, he remembered that Imperatrice was always the fall guy.

 For instance, Imperatrice once killed a common acquaintance because, while he was kissing Riccio on the cheek, his hand slipped into the pocket where the latter kept his gun.
-Imperatrice interpreted this act as an attempt of disarming Riccio.
+Imperatrice interpreted this act as an attempt to disarm Riccio.
 He then fired a round of bullets into the man's body.
-As a result of these murders, Riccio was able to gather substantial power and the organization slowly came to depend on him for all the violent actions in the Neapolitan hinterland.
-Riccio was invested with the authority to decide murders, administer beatings, and other violence related business.
+As a result of these murders, Riccio was able to gather substantial power, and the organization slowly came to depend on him for all the violent actions in the Neapolitan hinterland.
+Riccio was invested with the authority to decide murders, administer beatings, and other violence-related business.

 As a branch manager in the NCO, he showed himself competent at handling troublesome subordinates by using an innovative style of approach rarely found in the traditional Camorra underworld.
-For instance, when Antonio Caldarelli aka o Malommo (The Bad Man) refused to promptly execute Riccio's orders, he was sentenced to one month of suspension from the NCO's payroll, a practise found more among Italian soccer players than gangsters.
+For instance, when Antonio Caldarelli aka o Malommo (The Bad Man), refused to promptly execute Riccio's orders, he was sentenced to one month of suspension from the NCO's payroll, a practice found more among Italian soccer players than gangsters.